Gary Anthony Williams: Television

-Williams is currently working on a new Mike Judge animated series.
+Williams voiced the character Ray Johnson in the Mike Judge animated series The Goode Family.
 He was part of a segment in the show Beyond Belief: Fact or Fiction, and guest-starred on How I Met Your Mother and Two and a Half Men.
 Williams also guest stars as the halfway house director in the 7th season of the TV show Weeds.
 In 2011, he joined the cast of the animated series China, IL as the voice of Doctor Falgot.
 Williams was also in an episode of the show Workaholics.
-He was a series regular for the animated sketch comedy series Mad and is currently voicing Mr. McStuffins for the animated Disney Junior series, Doc McStuffins and Dirty Dan and Dusty for the animated Disney Junior series Sheriff Callie's Wild West.
+He was a series regular for the animated sketch comedy series Mad and voiced Mr. McStuffins for the animated Disney Junior series, Doc McStuffins and Dirty Dan and Dusty for the animated Disney Junior series Sheriff Callie's Wild West.
 He is also the narrator for the TV One series UNSUNG.
 From 2012 to 2016, Williams appeared as the recurring character Lester on the TV Land original sitcom The Soul Man.

-Since 2013, Williams has been a replacement performer on the CW revival of the television show Whose Line Is It Anyway?, where he improvises scenes and songs.
-He also provides the voice for Mufasa in The Lion Guard replacing James Earl Jones, and has provided voices for Star Wars Rebels.
+Since 2013, Williams has been a guest performer on the CW revival of the improvisational comedy show Whose Line Is It Anyway?.
+He also was the voice for Mufasa in The Lion Guard and has provided voices for Star Wars Rebels.
 In 2017, he voiced Bark Knight and Baboo from the animated Disney Junior series Puppy Dog Pals.
+In the same year, he acted as Judge Eugene Ranheim in Curb Your Enthusiasm season 9 episode 3 “A Disturbance in the Kitchen”.

-In November 2021, it was announced that Williams would be voicing the character, Beta, in the animated comedy-adventure series, Hailey’s On It!, which is slated to premiere in 2023.
+In November 2021, it was announced that Williams would be voicing the character, Beta, in the animated comedy-adventure series, Hailey's On It!, which premiered on June 8, 2023.

 Film

 Williams has appeared in films such as Undercover Brother, appearing as Smart Brother (having previously voiced the Undercover Brother character in the original internet animated series), Harold & Kumar Go to White Castle, and Soul Plane.
-On The Boondocks second season premiere, titled "...Or Die Trying", Riley and Robert Freeman could be seen watching the Soul Plane 2 trailer, where they see Williams and John Witherspoon (the voice of Robert who was featured in the original Soul Plane) voicing fictionalized versions of themselves.
+On The Boondocks second-season premiere, titled "...Or Die Trying", Riley and Robert Freeman could be seen watching the Soul Plane 2 trailer, where they see Williams and John Witherspoon (the voice of Robert who was featured in the original Soul Plane) voicing fictionalized versions of themselves.
 He also voiced Sweet in The Trumpet of the Swan and a demon in the horror film Truth or Dare.
-He appeared in the film The Factory, starring John Cusack (with whom he also appeared in Midnight in the Garden of Good and Evil.
+He appeared in the film The Factory, starring John Cusack, with whom he also appeared in Midnight in the Garden of Good and Evil.
 In 2011, he narrated the feature-length documentary Ayn Rand and the Prophecy of Atlas Shrugged.
 He also played Melvin in House Party: Tonight's the Night and Anton Zeck / Bebop in Teenage Mutant Ninja Turtles: Out of the Shadows.